Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 ``` sh
 npm install node-contrast-#.#.#.tgz --no-save
 ```
-This will add the agent to your *node_modules* folder without creating an entry in the dependencies list of your *package.json* file.
+This command will add the agent to your *node_modules* folder without creating an entry in the dependencies list of your *package.json* file.

-If you use yarn, include the following command:
+If you use **yarn**, use an alternate command to install the agent:

 ``` sh
 yarn add file:node-contrast-#.#.#.tgz